You trust yourself to start a business, right?

 20. What makes your business sustainable?
 A sustainable business focuses less on short-term profits and more on building long-term value for its clients.

-No one can make the decision of whether or not to start your own business for you, but if you’re honest with your answers and with yourself, you’ll be a lot closer to answering it for yourself.
+No one can decide for you whether or not to start a business, but if you’re honest with your answers and with yourself, you’ll be a lot closer to answering it for yourself.